TosbackCgusBridge-Bot/CGUs-versions/Weebly/Privacy Policy.md

-Last updated November 19, 2015 1.
+Last updated June 14, 2016 1.
 What This Privacy Notice Covers

 This notice covers how Weebly, Inc., a U.S. company ("Weebly," "we," "us," or "our") treats personal information that it collects and receives from its websites, website hosting services, communication tools, mobile applications, app marketplace, ecommerce tools, and other services (collectively, the “Service”).